aspose-cells/Aspose.Cells-API-References/english/go-cpp/AbstractFormulaChangeMonitor/_index.md

 ## AbstractFormulaChangeMonitor class

-Monitor for user to track the change of formulas during certain operations.
+Monitor for the user to track the change of formulas during certain operations.

 ```go